 CASE SUMMARY

-On July 8, 2015, a group of Wisconsin voters filed a federal lawsuit challenging Wisconsin's enacted state House redistricting plan as an unconstitutional partisan gerrymander designed to disproportionately favor the Republican Party and its candidates by intentionally "packing" and "cracking" Democratic voters to dilute their voting strength.
+On July 8, 2015, a group of Wisconsin voters filed a federal lawsuit challenging Wisconsin's enacted state House redistricting plan as an unconstitutional partisan gerrymander.
 Plaintiffs claimed the plan intentionally discriminated against Democratic voters based on their political affiliation in violation of the 14th Amendment's Equal Protection Clause and the 1st Amendment's Freedom of Speech and Association protections.
-In an effort to support their claims of partisan bias, plaintiffs introduced evidence analyzing the plan using the "efficiency gap," which they asserted would provide the court with a "workable" standard for measuring partisan gerrymandering claims.
-They sought a judicial declaration that Wisconsin's state House plan was unconstitutional, an injunction barring the state from utilizing the plan in future elections, and for the court to establish a new, lawful plan in the event the state failed to do so in a timely fashion.
+In support of their claims, plaintiffs introduced evidence analyzing the plan using the "efficiency gap," which they asserted would provide the court with a "workable" standard for measuring partisan gerrymandering claims.
+They sought a judicial declaration that Wisconsin's state House plan was unconstitutional, an injunction barring the state from utilizing the plan in future elections, and for the court to establish a new, lawful plan in the event the state failed to do so.

-On November 21, 2016 the district court issued its opinion striking down the state House plan as an unconstitutional partisan gerrymander, finding the plan was intended to burden the representational rights of Democratic voters by diluting their voting strength, the plan had this intended effect, and the plan's discriminatory effects were not explained by Wisconsin's political geography nor justified by any legitimate state interest.
-The court enjoined the plan from being used in future elections and ordered the state to enact a remedial plan by November 1, 2017.
-The defendants appealed this decision to the U.S. Supreme Court on February 24, 2017.
+• On November 21, 2016, the U.S. District Court for the Western District of Wisconsin struck down the state House plan as an unconstitutional partisan gerrymander, finding it was intended to dilute the voting strength of Democratic voters, it had this intended effect, and these discriminatory effects were not explained by Wisconsin's political geography nor justified by any legitimate state interest.
+The court barred the plan from use in future elections and ordered the state to enact a remedial plan by November 1, 2017.
+On February 24, 2017, the defendants appealed this decision to the U.S. Supreme Court.

-On June 18, 2017, the U.S. Supreme Court issued a unanimous ruling finding the plaintiffs failed to establish Article III standing to pursue their claims in federal court, and thus declining to reach the merits of the case.
-The Court explained Article III standing requires plaintiffs to establish the challenged action caused them to suffer "concrete and particularized" injury to a "legally protected interest," and here, plaintiffs did not establish the individual harms inflicted upon them by the plan's alleged partisan bias, but instead only established the statewide harms of alleged partisan gerrymandering.
-Rather than dismissing the case, however, the Court vacated the district court's ruling and remanded the case to allow the plaintiffs an opportunity to prove the requisite injuries to establish standing.
+• On June 18, 2017, the U.S. Supreme Court unanimously held the plaintiffs failed to establish Article III standing, vacated, and remanded the case.
+The Court explained Article III standing requires plaintiffs to establish the challenged action caused them a "concrete and particularized" injury to a "legally protected interest" and, here, plaintiffs only established the statewide harms of the alleged partisan gerrymandering.
+Rather than dismissing the case, however, the Court sent the case back to the district court to allow the plaintiffs an opportunity to establish standing.

 CASE LIBRARY